jooby-dev/jooby-docs/docs/obis-observer/commands/GetMeterReadoutState.md

-# GetReadoutState
+# GetMeterReadoutState

-Request/response to get the readout related state and statistic.
+Request/response to get the readout related state and statistic from the specific meter.

 ## Request